By Mel Leifer • Updated: October 1, 2015

 Carol Joy Cole's lively listing of upcoming backgammon tournaments around the world.
 Carol also runs the Michigan Summer Championships.
 Check International Tournament Results for the lists of winners from major events worldwide.
 For many major US tourneys, final and in-progress results are posted at Backgammon Match Results.
 Results from some european tournaments may be found at GammonManager.com.

 Organization founded by Chiva K. Tafazzoli dedicated to promoting the game internationally which supports the European Backgammon Tour.
 Follow the EBGT on Facebook.
 Chiva is a co-founder of the FT BGsystem Web-based tournament management application.

 US Backgammon Federation

 "A not-for-profit organization devoted to advancing the awareness, participation, education and enjoyment of the skill-based game of backgammon."
+There is a Larsen/Silliman U.S. Backgammon Player Ranking based on USBGF points .
 Watch streaming live and recorded tournament match videos at the USBGF channels at Live Tournament Streaming, USTREAM and YouTube.

 American Backgammon Tour

 Annual backgammon tournament points race with twenty major live events throughout the USA.
 The Larsen/Silliman U.S. Backgammon Ranking is based on ABT points won by players over the past five years.
 Follow ABT live tournament action on YouTube.
 ABT events follow U.S. Tournament Rules and Procedures.
 Before your first ABT tournament it may be helpful to read 31 Things You Need to Know.